Pentesting-Lab/Hacksploit/README.md

 A tool makes the Metasploit Payloads Easier and faster Contains 8 payloads.
 Very Faster and Easier than ever.
 This will also save the time

+{Version 3.1 has only 9 payloads but some are different}
 The PAYLOADS are:
 ```
 1] Android Payload | 5] Windows 7 Hunting with IP (SMB=ms08_netapi)  | 9] HTA Exploit Windows with Link